"I just want real reactions. I want people to laugh from the gut, be sad from the gut - or get angry from the gut." Andy Kaufman

 We are applying for Arts Council funding and if successful, we will be able to offer the retreat (accommodation, food & travel) to attendees on donation basis, with no required fee.

 If you can’t make the retreat or don’t join us this time round, don’t fear, we’ll be running workshops on the same principals at London & regional arts institutions and festivals in Autumn ‘19, including Birmingham Rep’s BEDLAM Festival.
 Join our mailing list to find out first about future retreats and workshops!

 NICK HOWDEN-STEENSTRA - CO-FOUNDER

 Nick trained at LAMDA, graduating in 2015.
-Since graduating Nick has appeared on screen in Conspiracy (Channel 5), If You Had To (Short), number 40 (Short) and plays Reese on On Order and Away (Amazon Prime).
-On stage he has appeared as POM in Our Boys (Edinburgh Fringe), Laurence Marks in Early Birds (Edinburgh Fringe) and King of France in Queen Lear (Tristan Bates).
+Since graduating Nick has appeared on screen in ‘People Just Do Nothing’ (BBC), number 40 (Short) and plays Reese on ‘On Order and Away’ (Amazon Prime).
+On stage he has appeared as POM in ‘Our Boys’ (Edinburgh Fringe), Laurence Marks in ‘Early Birds’ (Edinburgh Fringe) and King of France in ‘Queen Lear; (Tristan Bates).

 Nick is an experienced Voiceover artist, clients include Spotify, Netflix, Chevrolet and Mercedes-Benz, his audiobook narration can be found on Audible.

 Nick grew up in Warwickshire, was part of the RSC's Youth Theatre Program and has a special passion for Shakespeare.
 While working for the Shakespeare Birthplace Trust, he gave talks on Shakespeare's life and plays.
 He now practically uses this experience to apply to classical text analysis and performance.